graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ```

 :::info Event Names Must Match
  Notice that the event name used in `PublishSubscriptionEvent()` is the same as the `EventName` property on the `[SubscriptionRoot]` attribute above.
-The subscription server will use the published event name to match which registered subscriptions need to receive the data being published.
+This is how the subscription server knows what published event is tied to which subscription.
+This value is case-sensitive.
 :::

 ### Subscription Event Data Source

-In the example above, the data sent with `PublishSubscriptionEvent()` is the same as the first input parameter, called `eventData`, on the subscription field, which is the same as the field return type of the subscription controller method.
-By default, GraphQL will look for a parameter with the same data type as its own return type and use that as the event data source.
+In the example above, the data sent with `PublishSubscriptionEvent()` is the same as the first input parameter, called `eventData`, on the subscription method, which is the same as the return type of the subscription method.
+By default, GraphQL will look for a parameter with the same data type as the method's own return type and use that as the event data source.
 It will automatically populate this field with the data from `PublishSubscriptionEvent()`; this argument is not exposed in the object graph.

 You can explicitly flag a different parameter, or a parameter of a different data type to be the expected event source with the `[SubscriptionSource]` attribute.